 I don't use palm oil in my cold process soaps!
 I do use murmuru butter which is a type of palm, but it's not the same palm that provides palm oil.

 I believe honesty and transparency is the best policy.
 It's almost impossible to get all of your skin care ingredients "locally".
 We don't have African shea trees in America as far as I know.
 What I can do, however, is purchase my supplies from local suppliers.
-American based companies that are run by people just like you and me.
+American based companies that are run by people just like you and me, who source ethically.

 As much as we love lather, it's actually quite useless.
 I cut out additional bubbling agents.
 Some oils like palm and coconut help produce lather, but I don't use palm.
 Some of my soaps only produce a low amount of lather and I'm okay with that!
 Using low lather soap can be a weird thing to get used to, but the benefits far outweigh the strangeness!